0xPARC/0xparc-intro-book/src/oram.typ

 up going back to the same path if the block is requested again, thus leaking statistical information.

-To remap the block, we choose a fresh new path, and update the client’s position map to associate the new path with the block.
+To remap the block, we choose a fresh new path, and we update the client’s position map to associate the new path with the block.
 We now would like to write this block back to the tree, to somewhere on the new path (and if the request is a `write` request, the block’s contents are updated